fdm1/frank_dotfiles/README.md

 - This currently does not install any packages.
 It assumes you have nvim, git, and tmux already installed.
 That will come later.

+- install homebrew
+- brew install/update
+  - neovim
+  - pyenv
+  - git-bash-prompt
+  - tmux
+  - bash
+- add Base init.vim file
+- setup vim plug autoload stuff

-- Eventually separate `macosx` OS with `root` so I can have personal and work-specific mac configs (if I ever have a personal mac)
+- Separate `macosx` OS with `root` so I can have personal and work-specific mac configs